memfault/interrupt/_posts/2024-12-04-november-2024-roundup.md

 ---
-title: "What we've been reading in December (2024)"
+title: "What we've been reading in November (2024)"
 description:
-  Here are the articles, videos, and tools we've been excited about in December 2024.
+  Here are the articles, videos, and tools we've been excited about in November 2024.
 author: gminn
 tags: [roundup]